shaqis/python-export-mysql/README.md

 This can work with python 3

-GitHub Copilot: Yes, this script works well with Python 3.
+This script works well with Python 3.
 Here are some command examples to run it:

 ### Basic Command Examples